Android Q teases better and smarter contextually-suggested actions

 Android Q extends Parental Controls, making them easier to set up

 We've been expecting and awaiting this feature for a long time already.
-Starting with Q Beta 1, battery saving mode stopped showing those ugly orange backgrounds beneath the navigation and status bars, and instead revealed a dark mode.
-When the preview first stared, there weren't many apps that properly switched their colors according to the current mode.
-However, Google updated more and more of its applications with support for just that.
-Dark Mode is probably also supposed to turn on automatically at dawn in the long run.
+Starting with Q Beta 1, battery saving mode stopped showing those ugly orange backgrounds beneath the navigation and status bars and instead revealed a dark mode.
+When the preview first launched, there weren't many apps that properly adjusted their colors according to the current theme.
+However, Google has updated more and more of its applications with support for just that.
+Dark Mode is probably also supposed to turn on automatically at dusk in the long run.

-Now, we finally have official confirmation that Google embraces dark colors as much as white spaces.
-Let's just hope that the company becomes more consistent and decided whether it wants to use black or dark grey.
-Google needs the mode to be picture perfect at launch to gain any traction with third-party developers.
+Now, we finally have the official confirmation that Google embraces dark colors as much as white spaces.
+Let's just hope that the company becomes more consistent and decides whether it wants to use black or dark grey.
+Google needs the mode to be picture-perfect at launch to gain any traction with third-party developers.